Why Seeking Treatment for Anorexia Nervosa is Hard

 The journey to recovery may not be linear.

-How to feel optimistic about getting better?
+How do I stay optimistic about getting better?

 © The Feed, 2013-present.
 Unauthorized use and/or duplication of this material without express and written permission from this blog’s authors is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to the article’s author and The Feed with appropriate and specific direction to the original content.

-3 Comments
+4 Comments

 1. I appreciate that this post stressed that it is important for those with eating disorders to seek treatment as it can be life-threatening.
 Unfortunately, my niece has anorexia.
 I will talk to my sister about seeking treatment for her daughter.